 - (a) General The Audit Committee is responsible for reviewing the integrity of CIBC's financial statements and financial disclosures.
 Management is responsible for the preparation, presentation and integrity of CIBC's financial statements and financial disclosures and for the appropriateness of the accounting principles and the reporting policies used by CIBC.
-The external auditors are responsible for auditing CIBC's annual consolidated financial statements and for reviewing CIBC's unaudited interim financial statements. - (b) Review of Annual Financial Reports The Audit Committee shall review the annual consolidated audited financial statements of CIBC, the external auditors' report thereon and the related management's discussion and analysis of CIBC's financial condition and results of operation to determine whether they present fairly, in all material respects in accordance with Canadian generally accepted accounting principles (GAAP), or any other generally accepted accounting principles in which the financial statements of CIBC are prepared from time to time, the financial condition, results of operations and cash flows of CIBC.
-After completing its review, if advisable, the Audit Committee shall approve and recommend for Board approval the annual financial statements and the related MD&A. - (c) Review of Interim Financial Reports The Audit Committee shall review the interim consolidated financial statements of CIBC, the external auditors' review report thereon and the related MD&A to determine whether they present fairly, in all material respects in accordance with GAAP, the financial condition, results of operations and cash flows of CIBC.
-After completing its review, if advisable, the Audit Committee shall approve and recommend for Board approval the interim financial statements and the related MD&A. - (d) Review Considerations In conducting its review of the annual financial statements or the interim financial statements, the Audit Committee shall: - (i) meet with management and the external auditors to discuss the financial statements and MD&A; - (ii) review the disclosures in the financial statements: - (iii) review the audit report or review report prepared by the external auditors; - (iv) discuss with management, the external auditors and internal legal counsel, as requested, any litigation claim or other contingency that could have a material effect on the financial statements:
+The external auditors are responsible for auditing CIBC's annual consolidated financial statements and for reviewing CIBC's unaudited interim financial statements. - (b) Review of Annual Financial Reports The Audit Committee shall review the annual consolidated audited financial statements of CIBC, the external auditors' report thereon and the related management's discussion and analysis (MD&A) of CIBC's financial condition and results of operations and managements report that they present fairly, in all material respects in accordance with Canadian generally accepted accounting principles (GAAP), or any other generally accepted accounting principles in which the financial statements of CIBC are prepared from time to time, the financial condition, results of operations and cash flows of CIBC.
+After completing its review, if advisable, the Audit Committee shall approve and recommend for Board approval the annual financial statements and the related MD&A. - (c) Review of Interim Financial Reports The Audit Committee shall review the interim consolidated financial statements of CIBC, the external auditors' review report thereon and the related MD&A and managements report that they present fairly, in all material respects in accordance with GAAP, the financial condition, results of operations and cash flows of CIBC.
+After completing its review, if advisable, the Audit Committee shall approve and recommend for Board approval the interim financial statements and the related MD&A. - (d) Review Considerations In conducting its review of the annual financial statements or the interim financial statements, the Audit Committee shall: - (i) meet with management and the external auditors to discuss the financial statements and MD&A; - (ii) review the disclosures in the financial statements; - (iii) review the audit report or review report prepared by the external auditors; - (iv) discuss with management, the external auditors and internal legal counsel, as requested, any litigation claim or other contingency that could have a material effect on the financial statements; - (v) review critical accounting and other significant estimates and judgments underlying the financial statements as presented by management; - (vi) review any material effects of regulatory accounting initiatives, significant transactions or off-balance sheet structures on the financial statements as presented by management; - (vii) review any material changes in accounting policies and practices and their impact on the financial statements as presented by management or the external auditors; - (viii) review management's and the external auditors' reports on the effectiveness of internal control over financial reporting;

-- (v) review critical accounting and other significant estimates and judgements underlying the financial statements as presented by management; - (vi) review any material effects of regulatory accounting initiatives or offbalance sheet structures on the financial statements as presented by management; - (vii) review any material changes in accounting policies and any significant changes in accounting practices and their impact on the financial statements as presented by management; - (viii) review management's report on the effectiveness of internal control over financial reporting; - (ix) review results of CIBC's whistleblowing program; and - (x) review any other matters, related to the financial statements, that are brought forward by the internal auditors, external auditors, management or which are required to be communicated to the Audit Committee under accounting policies, auditing standards or applicable law. - (e) Approval of Other Financial Disclosures The Audit Committee shall review and, if advisable, approve and recommend for Board approval financial disclosure in a prospectus or other securities offering document of CIBC, press releases disclosing financial results of CIBC and any other material financial disclosure.
+- (ix) review results of CIBC's whistleblowing program; and - (x) review any other matters, related to the financial statements, that are brought forward by the internal auditors, external auditors, management or which are required to be communicated to the Audit Committee under accounting policies, auditing standards or applicable law. - (e) Approval of Other Disclosures The Audit Committee shall review and, if advisable, approve or recommend for Board approval (i) the annual information form of CIBC; (ii) the Form 40F of CIBC; (iii) financial disclosure in a press release disclosing financial results, a prospectus or other securities offering document of CIBC; and (iv) any other material financial disclosure.